 -

-- Create Your Document in CMYK Color Mode: Screen printing inks are based on solid colors, so set your Illustrator file to CMYK to best match print colors.
+Screen printing inks are based on solid colors, so to match print colors accurately, set your Illustrator file to CMYK mode rather than RGB. -

 -